crystallabs/event_handler/README.md

 class MyClass
   include EventHandler

+  def initialize
     # Define a handler that will run in response to the event
-  def initialize

-    # Add a block as event handler
     on(::ClickedEvent) do |e|
       puts "Clicked on position x=#{e.x}, y=#{e.y}"
     end